 The success and appeal of volumetric module manufacture rests in the repeatability of units and design.
-Volumetric modular units are large building elements that can be linked together to form complete buildings without the need for additional superstructure.
-Modules can be steel or timber-based and are pre-fitted with electrics, plumbing, heating, doors, windows and internal finishes and commissioned prior to leaving the factory ensuring that defects are minimised and quality control is very high – they are then transported to site and carefully craned into position on prepared foundations.
+Volumetric modular units are large building elements that can be linked together to form complete buildings without the need for an additional superstructure.
+Modules can be steel or timber-based and are pre-fitted with electrics, plumbing, heating, doors, windows and internal finishes.
+They are commissioned prior to leaving the factory, ensuring that defects are minimised, and quality control is high.
+The units are then transported to the site and carefully craned into position on prepared foundations.

 Although module selection can be significantly influenced by transportation dimensions and shipping distances between the manufacturing facility and the construction site, modules are easily transported to virtually any site conditions.
-Volumetric units are suitable for any building sector but are very popular in the education, healthcare and student accommodation sectors.
-Applications also include commercial offices, hotels and can also be a MEP plant room solution.
+Volumetric units are suitable for any building sector but are particularly popular in the education, healthcare and student accommodation sectors.
+Applications also include commercial offices, hotels and MEP plant room solutions.